slateci/minislate/README.md

 You can also just get a shell in the slate container with: `./minislate shell slate`

-To turn off the environment but not destroy it, run: `./minislate stop` Then turn it back on with: `./minislate start`
+To pause/suspend the environment run: `./minislate pause` Then turn it back on with: `./minislate unpause`

 To **completely destroy** the environment such that it can be created again run: `./minislate destroy`